18 Brilliant Uses for Rubbing Alcohol You’ll Wish You Knew Sooner

 Make a shapeable ice pack

 The problem with ice packs is they won’t conform to the shape of the injured body part.
-Make a slushy, comfortable pack by mixing one part rubbing alcohol with 3 parts water in a self-closing plastic bag.
+Make a slushy, comfortable pack by mixing one part rubbing alcohol with three parts water in a self-closing plastic bag.
 The next time that sore knee acts up, wrap the bag of slush in a cloth and apply it to the area.

 Stretch tight-fitting new shoes